tywkeene/autobd/README.md

 After you have docker up and running do `docker build -t autobd:latest .` in the autobd directory

-and to run `docker run -p 8081:80801 -e "ROOTDIR=/data" autobd:latest`
+and to run `docker run --name autobd -p 8081:8081 -v /path/to/data:/data autobd:latest`

-NOTE: I'm still working on the dockerfile, so there is no volume mounting yet.
+This will run the autobd docker image you just built in a container called `autobd` with the data directory you passed to the `-v` flag.

+Autobd will listen for connections on the port specified on the left side of the `:` in the `-p` flag. i.e `-p 123:8081` will cause the container to listen on port `123`.

+Same goes for the `-v` flag: `-v /a/b/c:/data` will mount `/a/b/c` (on the host) to `/data/` inside the container

 ## The API